OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 2. Passwords should never be reused.

 And even rule #2 is not really that hard and fast: every security expert has a go-to password for those IDGAF moments -- hobbyist forums or your login to the local parents group -- forums where the worst case scenario is that someone uses your login to post spam or malicious content in your name.

+You’re always better off if you don’t re-use passwords, but if you’re going to re-use passwords, you can probably safely use the same password for your neighborhood parents newsletter that you use on a game forum.

+Lead a brief brainstorming exercise with participants to come up with different "classes" of accounts where reusing a password might be ok, so that they can think about the different security properties of those accounts in a concrete way.
+Some categories that they might come up with are: online shopping, games, discussion forums, commenting accounts on blogs, and so on).

 ## Lesson Plan